Want to take the stress out of tax season? It starts with staying on top of your books all-year-round with an MTD-compatible tool like FreshBooks.

 - A client makes a payment into your account at the end of the month and the bank immediately records it, and you only become aware of it the next month

 - The bank debits your account for bank charges or even interest on your overdraft in one month, and you only see those deductions when you receive your bank statement

-But when you’re on top of bank reconciliation, you’re less likely to spread errors to your other financial statements.
-And fewer errors means less stress at tax time.
+When you’re on top of bank reconciliation, you’ll spot these discrepancies and you’re less likely to spread errors to your other financial statements.
+Fewer errors means less stress at tax time.

-FreshBooks automatically imports and organises your cash transactions.
-You can approve matching suggestions against your bank statement, and view monthly reconciliation reports to see if anything else needs to be paired together.
+FreshBooks automatically imports and organizes your cash transactions.
+You can approve matching suggestions against your bank statement; mark transactions as transfers (between accounts), owner’s equity, or expense refunds; and view monthly reconciliation reports to see if anything else needs to be paired together.

 With fewer bank reconciliation errors you’ll spend less time sorting through past financial records, leaving more time for actual client work.

 4. Accountant Access

 If you already work with an accountant, you know how valuable they are.
 From offering financial advice to balancing your books in time for tax season, their services are a worthy investment in your business.